joyceyan/course_website/installing-course-vm.md

 nav: course-vm
 ---

+**If you are having trouble installing the Virtual Machine you should scroll down to the Other Options section**

 While you are welcome to install a C++ compiler or integrated development environment natively on your system, or work remotely on aludra.usc.edu (which we consider rather inconvenient), we strongly encourage you to use the <a href="http://www.ubuntu.com">Ubuntu</a> virtual machine (VM) specifically provided for this class.
 The VM that we use is a customized Ubuntu LTS installation that comes with the most recent C++ compiler, libraries, and debuggers.
 You can install it on your laptop regardless of your operating system, and use it for the entire semester for labs and homework assignments.
 We will grade everything on this VM's compiler version and environment so it is critical you check your code on this system before submitting. <strong>All C++ compilers are <span style="text-decoration: underline">NOT</span> the same.</strong> The code you write on Visual Studio or XCode (common Windows and Mac development environments) may not run the same way on another system.

 <h3>Installation instructions</h3>